bericyb/exarlab-website/content/blog/rusty.md

 # Difficulties

-Rust is challenging to learning.
+Rust is challenging to learn.
 I believe by spelling out what exactly is difficult, we make the process a little easier and the learning curve far more bearable.
 Here are some things that I wish I knew better before starting.

 ![](https://stevedonovan.github.io/rust-gentle-intro/PPrustS.png)